 Several factors can affect the production of Christmas trees from year to year.
 The two biggest factors our members have faced in no particular order is rainfall affecting the growth of trees and overall production of trees over several years.
 The other major factor is the drop in demand from a poor economy which will create tree production surpluses and drive prices down to the point where producing particular trees becomes unprofitable.
+Business owners have had to take out loans, requiring improved credit scores and other burdens.

 How It Works